-In October 2025, Jane Davidson was excited to travel to Japan to celebrate the Japanese publication of #futuregen, a project led by the extraordinary Fumie Kawai (Kira), the coordinator of the CCFG, with translation led by by the delightful and ever patient Sayo Kato.
+In October 2025, Jane Davidson was excited to travel to Japan to celebrate the Japanese publication of #futuregen, a project led by the extraordinary Fumie Kawai (Kira), the coordinator of the CCFG, with translation led by the delightful and ever patient Sayo Kato.
 The visit marked an important moment for the book, as its ideas on embedding sustainability and responsibility to future generations in legislation reached new audiences.

 The trip included a book tour and opportunities to meet readers, academics, politicians and policymakers in Tokyo, Osaka and Kyoto and their environs, reflecting the growing international interest in how small nations can lead global change through bold, future-focused legislation.
 Jane spent 5 weeks undertaking speaking engagements across Japan, and was delighted at the positive reception to the ideas wherever she went, including at the Osaka Expo and the British Embassy in Tokyo.